-Create circular and polygonal geofences on the map that trigger notifications when a device enters or exits a geofence.
+Create geofences that generate events and trigger notifications when a device enters or exits a geofence.

-Create sensor rules that trigger notifications when a reported sensor value crosses the threshold of a rule.
+Create sensor rules that generate events and trigger notifications when a reported sensor value crosses the threshold of a rule.

 Associate external IDs or additional descriptive data with devices and geofences.